vania020/wro2025-robotek/README.md

     <td>
     <br> We upgraded the chassis to a modified HiWonder Kit and replaced the infrared sensors with a LiDAR for more accurate obstacle detection.
 The webcam was also switched to a monocular camera.
 The original car motor was replaced by two encoder motors, adapted with gears to drive a single wheel in compliance with competition guidelines.<br><br>

 For the Ackermann steering, we replaced the stepper motor with a servomotor.
-On top of that, we moved away from the Arduino Nano and began implementing the ROS framework.<br><br>
+On top of that, we moved away from the Arduino Nano and began implementing the ROS framework.<br>
     </td>
   </tr>